 Make a Craft

 The great thing about crafts is that there are lots of different kids of crafts you can make simply out of paper.
 Or order in a few supplies from Amazon.
-I’m really excited to have a reason to do some of these crafts together, especially crafts for the Easter holiday or a celebration of spring.
+I’m really excited to have a reason to do some of these crafts together, especially seasonal crafts to celebrate the current time of year!

-We’ve collected a lot of ideas to keep you busy in our Arts and Crafts Throughout the Year article.
+We’ve collected a lot of ideas to keep you busy at home or in the classroom in our Arts and Crafts Throughout the Year article.

-This is a time of anxiety for many people in our neighborhoods.
+Times of boredom can be times to think of others.
 How can your family serve those you love and/or are around you?
-Serving others helps us to keep busy and active and keep fear at bay.
+Serving others helps us to keep busy and active.

-Bake cookies for your neighbors.
-Make a toilet paper run for your grandparents.
+Bake cookies for your neighbors (instructions below).
+Make a grocery run for your grandparents.
 Write a letter to your cousins (yes, an actual letter!
 Resist the email or text, if possible.)